dev-niket/HackerEarth-ML_Challenge/README.md

 # HackerEarth-ML_Challenge

-Author: Niket Ganatra (GitHub: https://github.com/dev-niket )
+Author: Niket Ganatra (GitHub: https://github.com/dev-niket ) (HackerEarth: www.hackerearth.com/@niket82 )

 This repository contains my solutions to the problems of the HackerEarth ML Challenge which was held during June, 2020.
-I got a rank of 166 out of 5164 participants (worldwide) in the Machine Learning challenge on HackerEarth.
+I got a rank of 166 out of 5164 participants worldwide (top 3.25%)

 The challenge had 2 tasks, 2nd of which was to create a slightly detailed SQL query (not that difficult of a task).
 30 points were allotted for this.